On this page you will find answers to frequently asked questions on the following topics:

 If the marketer/seller wants to be responsible for the right to use the Key Flag Symbol and the mark, the company must apply for the right to use the mark for the product.
 If the manufacturer does not wish to disclose its cost structure to its partner, the manufacturing company can send the domestic content estimate directly to the Association.
 All information provided is confidential.
 These are contractual matters between the partners.

-Read more about applications for Private Label products
+Read more about applications for Private Label products.

 The Key Flag Symbol criteria mention that the committee also considers the image of Finnish origin in its decision.
 What does this mean?